tboudreaux/pytopsscrape/tests/README.md

 # pyTOPSScrape Tests

 Series of Unit and Integration Tests for pyTOPSScrape.
 Note that code coverage is not super high on these tests.
-I have primarily focused on testing teh web api so that you can quickly see if web form is still returning tables.
+I have primarily focused on testing the web api so that you can quickly see if web form is still returning tables (as one day it is sure to break).

 This is all to say that you should still still validate all the results that you get yourself!